Integral representations of martingales for progressive enlargements of filtrations: Auxiliary Lemmas

-In the statement of Theorem \ref{pox2}, we will use the following lemma, which extends a result quoted in Jeulin \cite{Jeu} (see Remark 4.5 therein or equation \eqref{mtau0} with $U=1$).
+In the proof of Theorem \ref{pox2}, we used the following lemma, which extends a result quoted in Jeulin \cite{Jeu} (see Remark 4.5 therein).
 Note that equation \eqref{mtau} can be obtained as a special case of \eqref{mmcc} by setting $\xi = \kappa = 1$.